rackerlabs/docs-style-guide/style-guide/index.rst

    Blog that is published at https://developer.rackspace.com/blog/.
 Use these guidelines when writing any developer blog for this site.

+:ref:`error-message-guidelines`
+   Provides guidelines specifically for error messages in Rackspace internal and external documentation.
+You can share these guidelines with development teams that you are working with as an Information Developer and use them as you review error messages written by development teams.

 :ref:`release-notes-guidelines`
    Provides instructions specifically for writing release notes for Rackspace Cloud services APIs.
 You can use these basic guidelines, however, when